ABOUT OUR DOG & PUPPY TRAINING CLASSES

 - There are many reasons for training your dog.

-Our 5 week Puppy Socialisation Courses start 16th November 2016 (for all this sessions dates check out our puppy section), we take pups when the vet has cleared them to be among other dogs up until 18 weeks old, ” Book early as places are going fast”.
+Our next 5 week Puppy Socialisation Courses starts on 10th January 2018 (for all this sessions dates check out our puppy section), we take pups when the vet has cleared them to be among other dogs up until 18 weeks old, ” Book early as places are going fast”.

 You have taken on the responsibility for another life; you also want to enjoy your dog’s companionship for its entire life (possibly 15 years).
 In order to do this you must be able to live in harmony.
 You want your dog to get on with other dogs and with your friends and relatives.
 Obedience training will allow you to do this and strengthen the human-dog bond.

 In 1988 the founding members of the Bearsden Dog Training Club identified within their community a need for a professional standard of expertise in behavioural training for the local pet dog population and their owners.
 Shortly thereafter the club was founded with the expressed purpose of:-